 Sea ice is a key indicator of environmental change and is also a force to be reckoned with for humans navigating, drilling, or fishing in polar waters.
 At the northern end of the planet, where the Arctic’s oceans are largely constrained within landmasses — and the impact of climate change is more dramatic than anywhere else — sea ice serves as a particularly significant laboratory for monitoring our changing planet.

 The data and imagery available from the Alaska Satellite Facility cover a period from 1995 to 2011.
-They include more than 11 years of near-uninterrupted, three-day radar snapshots of Arctic Ocean sea ice as it goes through dramatic change.
+They include more than 11 years of near-uninterrupted, three-day radar snapshots of Arctic and Southern Ocean's sea ice as it goes through dramatic change.
 Users may access:

 - A dataset of small-scale kinematics and deformation processed by tracking sea ice on a high-resolution grid.